 - Yellow Fever: Travelers coming from countries where yellow fever is endemic must have had a yellow fever vaccination in order to enter the country.
 For more information, visit El Salvador’s Immigration web site.

 Tuberculosis is an increasingly serious health concern in El Salvador.
 For further information, please consult the CDC’s information on Tuberculosis.

 You can find detailed information on vaccinations and other health precautions on the following websites:

 Travel & Transportation

-The law in El Salvador requires all parties involved in a vehicle accident to stay at the scene until the police respond; however, it is not unusual in minor traffic accidents for both parties to simply drive away especially if one or both drivers are uninsured.
+If you are in an accident, call the police and do not leave the scene.
+The law requires all parties involved in a vehicle accident to stay at the scene until the police respond.
 Hit and run accidents are common.
-Salvadoran law requires that the driver of a vehicle that injures or kills another person must be arrested and detained until a judge can determine responsibility for the accident.
-This law is uniformly enforced.
+Salvadoran law requires that the driver of a vehicle that injures or kills another person must be arrested and detained until a judge can determine responsibility.

-Visitors to El Salvador may drive with a U.S. driver’s license for up to 30 days.
-After that time, a visitor is required to obtain a Salvadoran license.
+You may drive with a U.S. driver’s license for up to 30 days.
+After that time, you must obtain a Salvadoran license.

-Please refer to our Road Safety page for more information.
-Also, we suggest that you visit the web site of El Salvador’s national tourist office and the national authority responsible for road safety.
+Public Transportation: Please refer to our Road Safety page for more information.
+Visit the web site of El Salvador’s national tourist office and the national authority responsible for road safety.
 Further information on traffic and road conditions is available in Spanish from Automovil Club de El Salvador (ACES).

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of El Salvador’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of El Salvador’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.